Boro23-wq/boro-blogs/content/blog/development/2fa-speakeasy.md

 })
 ```

-Now hit back to the two-factor authentication extension and retrieve the code so we can verify the secret using a Postman request to the verify route.
+Now open up the two-factor authentication extension and retrieve the code so we can verify the secret using a Postman request to the verify route.

 ![](./assets/speakeasy-4.png)